mattheww/gomill/gomill_docs/competitions.rst

 This mode is suitable for running in the background.

-:kbd:`Ctrl-X` still works in quiet mode to stop a run, if the ringmaster process is in the foreground.
+:kbd:`Ctrl-X` still works in quiet mode to stop a run gracefully, if the ringmaster process is in the foreground.

 .. _output files: